 The Garden is a vital academic resource.
-CSUN students use specimens for class assignments and research projects in biology principles, plant biology, plant ecology, plant morphology, plant physiology and entomology.
-Students of art, design, photography and film find inspiration here.
+CSUN students use specimens for class assignments and research projects in biological principles, plant biology, plant ecology, plant morphology, plant physiology and entomology.
+Students of ethnobotany, paleogeology, art, design, photography and film find inspiration here.

 The Garden is open to the public.
 Visitors can explore areas devoted to cacti and succulents, tropical plants, California native plants, New Zealand plants, palms, herbs, butterfy plants, and much more.
 Inquisitive squirrels, beautiful butterflies and many species of birds and insects entertain the observer.

 The Garden is an important community resource.
-Staff members welcome student groups from surrounding schools, garden clubs, community groups, and film companies to the Garden.
-Four times a year, the Garden offers free classes on a variety of horticultural topics to local gardeners through the CSUN-al Gardening Series.
+Staff members welcome student groups from surrounding schools, community groups, and film companies to the Garden.
+The Garden offers free classes on a variety of horticultural topics to local gardeners through the CSUN-al Gardening Series.